Home

 I’m pleased to welcome you to The TALE Blog – The Teaching-and-Learning Exchange Blog @ Kern CCD, where I’m hoping that our faculty and staff will share their tips on the future of teaching and learning.
-I want to thank Bob Simpkins, the Academic Senate president of Porterville College, for partnering with me in creating this forum.
+I want to thank Bob Simpkins, Anthropology Professor and former Academic Senate president of Porterville College, for partnering with me in creating this forum.

 About the TALE Blog